AUA-Youth-Forum/sporty-sam/README.md

 Sporty Sam is a health tracking mobile app that supports smart watches.

 ![1](/presentation/Slide1.JPG)
+Let’s meet Sam.
+Sam is my dear friend who is always nice to see me in the morning.
+For many students nowadays staying in good shape might not be easy.
+Sam, my virtual friend, is quite helpful to me.
 ![1](/presentation/Slide2.JPG)
+When I do regular physical exercise, Sam is also fit and healthy, but once I don’t, Sam becomes fat and disease-prone.
+And who wants to have a diabetic pet?
+Therefore, it really motivates me to exercise.
 ![1](/presentation/Slide3.JPG)
+The way it works is also very simple.
+Firstly, one needs to buy a watch, install the corresponding app on the phone, add personal parameters such as weight and height and now it is readyto go!
+The watch performs the function of a step tracker via accelerometer and GPS.
+The number of steps are converted into virtual money that can be further used as virtual transactions.
+It can also automatically count your BMI once you insert your weight and height.
+Last but not least, it uses a combination of PPG and EKG sensors, which can measure blood pressure and make measurements more precise.
 ![1](/presentation/Slide4.JPG)
+The special offer will be presented to university students to purchase an electronic watch with 20-50%discounts.
+This is expected to be accomplished through collaboration with Huawei and Xiaomi companies.
 ![1](/presentation/Slide5.JPG)
+Given project has a plethora of benefits, by using both virtual and real-world approaches.
+By exercising more you can make your pet even more personalized in the virtual world by choosing its identity (animal or cartoon character).
+You can also share your extra energy coins with friends all over the globe.
 ![1](/presentation/Slide6.JPG)
+In the real world, you have the advantage of getting a discount in local sports shops, eco shops or shared bikes.
 ![1](/presentation/Slide7.JPG)
 ![1](/presentation/Slide8.JPG)
 ![1](/presentation/Slide9.JPG)